top of page

 02 - What is a Contemplative?
 Part 1

-So, a Christian contemplative, in the traditional/historical sense of the word, has become someone who enters the monastery in order to dedicate their whole life to God.
+So, a Christian contemplative, in the traditional/historical sense is someone who enters the monastery in order to dedicate their whole life to God.
 This has come to represent a special calling.
 But the original monks were the desert fathers who pursued, not a special calling to follow Jesus, but the original calling that was being lost within the larger imperial church.
-They were only allowed to continue, as a protest to that church, because they became known as a special calling within the church, even though they understood themselves as simply continuing to do what Jesus wanted everyone to do.
-But, in a church that often excommunicated and executed it’s dissenters, it was safer for the monks to protest quietly through personal practice, and hope that their lived experience of God would naturally contrast the more mindless, ritualistic form of Christianity.
+They were allowed to continue, as a sub-culture of that church, because they became known as a special calling within the Church.
 However, as the centuries turned to millennia, and Christianity grew into a major world religion, the monastic movement became more and more obscure.
-Contemplation largely became just another Christian ritual.
-In other words, much of Christian monasticism forgot it’s mystical roots, and became just as institutionalized as the church it once protested.
-Throw in the Protestant reformation, and the monastic practice of contemplation became largely lost.
 When the Protestant reformation happened, it carried very little of Roman Catholicism with it, especially the practices and ideas of the monastery.
 Where the meaningful form of Roman Catholic protest had been monasticism, the less meaningful Protestant protest was just to divide.
 Even though the Protestant Reformation was founded as a new kind of protest against a corrupt Catholic Church, that protest did not effectively overcome the same problems of the Catholic Church, which were the over-ritualized forms of Jesus teachings.
-Both churches have continued to this day practicing the same form of imperial Christianity, which has forgotten the true function of what Christ came to do, reunite every person back to God.
-Thus, the sacraments still tend to dominate protestant churches as much as Catholic ones, it’s just that protestant churched have less of them and tend to hold to them more loosely.
-It seems there is more freedom within Protestantism for individual preference, but not much true freedom from the forms of Christianity which have continued to prevent a true following of Christ.
-True contemplation, even from it’s very beginning, solves all these problems.
+Both churches have continued practicing the same form of imperial Christianity, which often misses the true function of what Christ came to do; to reunite every person back to God.
+Thus, the sacraments still tend to dominate Protestantism as much as Catholicism, often producing a form of being Christian while missing its true function.

 The question is, what do you think?
 Is being a contemplative something that sounds good to you?
 Is it worth the investment and time?
 Can we even really know God at all?
 These are the questions we must ask, and answer.
 I can’t tell you what to think about any of this.
 I can only tell you that, in my twenties, I reached a point where I wanted to know God, and realized that my own religion wasn't doing a very good job helping me do that.
 Thankfully, I have become a contemplative, and am still becoming one.
 I hope you’ll continue learning with me just what that really means.